rungulus/Bucket/README.md

 rename `config.sample.json` to `config.json` and enter your API Key and your Model ID into the specified fields

-open a terminal/command prompt in the validation folder and run `node --experimental-modules validate.mjs`
+open a terminal/command prompt in the validation folder and run `node validate.js`

-you can now chat with the bot you made! the token counts are just there for debugging and will probably be removed in a future version.
+you can now chat with the bot you made! make sure it's a bit normal, and retrain your model as needed.

-> P = prompt

-> C = completion

-> T = total tokens used

 ### discord bot

 #### Bucket will want to say slurs after a while.
 I'm working on a filter solution, but in the future we will need a better way to filter them out from OpenAI's data.

 rename `config.sample.json` to `config.json` and enter your Discord API key, and your OpenAI API Key & Model ID into the fields

+also enter an amount of tokens, typically ~15 is best

 open a terminal/command prompt in the validation folder and run `node index.js`